MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/using-mobile-foundation/index.md

     ![Image of Mobile Foundation setup](setup-service.png)

-4. Agree to the Early Beta license terms, provide your Bluemix username and password, and click **Continue**.
+4. Agree to the Early license terms, provide your Bluemix username and password, and click **Continue**.

 5. Start the MobileFirst Server.
     - You can either keep the server configuration at its basic level and click on **Start Basic Server**, or